-

 Overview

-The Historic Center of the City of Arequipa is located in the province and region of the same name.
-It has buildings made of ashlar, i.e., carved volcanic rock, and unique characteristics in style, design and construction.
+The historic center of the city of Arequipa is located in the province and region of the same name.
+It stands out for its buildings built with sillar, a carved volcanic rock that gives it a unique architectural style.

 - Water.